Registration

 Is this a new requirement?
 No. See INA 264 [8 USC 1304].

 What is registration?
-International students and scholars are registered when they apply for a visa (see INA 221(b) [8 USC 1201(b)]), and when they are admitted into the United States and issued a Form I-94 INA 262 [8 USC 1302].
+International students and scholars and dependents are registered when they apply for a visa (see INA 221(b) [8 USC 1201(b)]), and when they are admitted into the United States and issued a Form I-94 INA 262 [8 USC 1302].
 A registration is updated when an extension of stay or a change of status is approved.

 Other documents